Nikon D750 vs Df

 In terms of chip-set technology, the D750 uses a more advanced image processing engine (EXPEED 4) than the Df (EXPEED 3), with benefits for noise reduction, color accuracy, and processing speed.

 With 24.2MP, the D750 offers a higher resolution than the Df (16.2MP), but the D750 has smaller individual pixels (pixel pitch of 5.97μm versus 7.29μm for the Df).
 However, the D750 is a somewhat more recent model (by 10 months) than the Df, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the D750 has a notably higher overall DXO score than the Df (overall score 4 points higher), which gives it an advantage in terms of imaging quality.
-This advantage is based on 0.2 bits higher color depth, 1.4 EV in additional dynamic range, 0.1 stops of reduced low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+This advantage is based on 0.2 bits higher color depth, 1.4 EV in additional dynamic range, and 0.1 stops of reduced low light sensitivity.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.